Out of the Blue (Debbie Gibson album): Reception

+album's material - were written by Gibson, portending much in the way of staying power."

+Cashbox noted that the album was "a fond remembrance of pop idols of times past.
+This 16-year old Long Island native has leaped into the pop/dance arena with wide eyes and a penchant for writing flowing ballads and sizzling dance grooves."

+Allmusic concedes that "while Out of the Blue does possess the slick, processed dance-pop production and squeaky-clean innocence of most '80s teen pop, it stands out from the competition due to Gibson's talent as a singer, musician, pop songwriter, arranger, and even producer...Gibson's youthful exuberance and energy shine through infectiously...it's some of the best teen pop you're likely to hear."

 Reissues

 Out of the Blue was included in the 2017 box set We Could Be Together, with six remixes as bonus tracks.

 A special four-disc digipack edition was released by Cherry Red Records on October 15, 2021.
 This release includes two remix CDs and a DVD containing the album's five music videos, the live video Live in Concert: The "Out of the Blue" Tour, and a special interview video.